 Richard G. King is a counsel in White & Case's Global International Trade Practice.
-Having practiced international trade law since 1991.
-He focuses on advising multinational corporations, trade associations and sovereign governments on international trade issues arising in a number of contexts including trade remedy proceedings (antidumping, countervailing duty, and safeguards proceedings); WTO disputes; and customs and sanctions matters.
-He has advised and represented clients in matters arising before US authorities, the European Commission and the World Trade Organization (WTO), and other authorities including the China Ministry of Commerce ("MOFCOM").
+Having practiced international trade law since 1991, Richard routinely advises multinational corporations, trade associations and sovereign governments on international trade issues arising in a number of contexts including trade remedy proceedings (antidumping, countervailing duty, and safeguards proceedings); WTO disputes; and customs and sanctions matters.
+He has advised and represented clients in matters arising before US authorities, the European Commission, the World Trade Organization ("WTO"), and other authorities including the China Ministry of Commerce ("MOFCOM").

-Mr. King has also assisted sovereign states in the drafting and implementation of their trade laws, and is currently working with government clients on the negotiation of antidumping rules in the ongoing Doha Round of WTO trade negotiations.
-He has also advised private entities and government clients on the WTO aspects of unfair trade cases and in cases before the WTO.
+Richard has assisted sovereign states with the drafting and implementation of their trade laws, with their accession to the WTO, and with negotiation of trade rules in the Doha Round of WTO trade negotiations.
+He has also advised government clients and their key industries in disputes before the WTO.
 He advises multinational companies on compliance and due diligence issues relating to international trade rules.

 Richard is frequently asked to speak on international trade questions at conferences; he has commented on international trade issues on television and in newspapers and other publications.